Get a tretinoin prescription online

 What is tretinoin?

-Tretinoin (also known by its brand names Retin-A or Tretin-X) is a prescription-strength topical gel or cream widely used by dermatologists to treat acne, hyperpigmentation, wrinkles, and sun damage1.
+Tretinoin (generic version of Retin-A) is a topical prescription medication widely used by dermatologists to treat acne, hyperpigmentation, wrinkles and sun damage1.

 Tretinoin works by accelerating the lifecycle of skin cells and boosting new collagen formation.
 It belongs to a family of synthetic and natural compounds called retinoids that are derived from Vitamin A2.